Earth Notes: Can Smart Technology Help Decarbonise the UK Heat System? (2019)Updated 2022-09-15.

 ML: service provider with good reputation will get more customers.

-Q: for decarbonisation to happen as scale, if heating with elec more expensive than gas or oil, why should consumer do it?
+Q: for decarbonisation to happen as scale, if heating with electricity more expensive than gas or oil, why should consumer do it?

 RN: how to support people who cannot afford the higher rates?